edaviles/spark3hol/Lab AKS.md

 ## Check your todo application; you should be able to access and insert update values

 Congratulations! you have now successfully deployed a cloud native .net core application using App service anywhere and an always updated SQL MI instance to an on-premises kubernetes cluster (AKS in this case though).
-Your target location can anywhere of your choice: any other cloud, on-prem or at the edge.
+Your target location can be anywhere of your choice: any other cloud, on-prem or at the edge.

     NOTE: This repo is under construction and will be having a more updated complete version in near future with more scenarios to test and work with.